signalfx/integrations/collectd-docker/README.md

 1. Restart collectd.

-1. This step is relevant only if you are looking to report optional metrics: CPU quota and CPU shares.
-We have an optional dashboard that visualizes these metrics.
-To view this dashboard, you will need to import the dashboard group json file to your org.
-This will give you existing default dashboards along with `Docker Neighbours` (dashboard visualizing optional metrics).
-To have the docker plugin report and visualize the optional metrics:
+1. Optional metrics regarding CPU quota and CPU shares can be enabled in the plugin configuration file.
+To enable the optional metrics:
-  * Set the configuration options as shown below to enable CPU quota and shares metrics
+  * Set the CpuQuotaPercent and CpuSharesPercent configuration options to true
-  * Make sure that the filter in the config also emits the required metrics.
-See configuration details [here](https://github.com/signalfx/docker-collectd-plugin/blob/master/README.md#configuration).
+  * Configure the filter to emit the optional metrics.
+Please see the configuration details [here](#configuration).

+1. The optional dashboard Docker Neighbours offers visualizations based on the CPU quota and CPU shares metrics.
+To view the dashboard:
+  * Manually import the dashboard into your organization in SignalFx.
+    * Download the dashboard
-  * In your org in the app, select import from the hamburger menu and import this [file](https://github.com/signalfx/integrations/tree/master/collectd-docker/dashboards/Page_Docker.json).
+    * In SignalFx, select hamburger menu -> import -> Dashboard Group
+    * Specify the path to the downloaded Page_Docker.json file
+    * The new dashboard group should appear under Custom Dashboard Groups

 ### CONFIGURATION